mikel-jason/dotfiles/docs/README.md

 - As few assumptions/restrictions as possible
   - No hard-coded paths, use `$_SETUP` to reference files in this repository
   - (Almost) no apps on host system like python runtime
+    - `zsh`: Bootstrapping is a problem: Must read `.zshrc` to make `zsh` via devbox available.
+Must be recognized by VSCode.
+    - `git`: Bootstrapping & git is used everywhere, so for performance of devbox shells
 - Allow local customization:
   - Customize via `.envrc` and `devbox.json`
   - Integrate some `.local` files where needed, e.g. `~/.gitconfig.local` and `~/.zshrc.local`